ualberta-smr/generating-annotation-usage-rules/ui/tutorial/README.md

 Configuration file example is explained [here](#configuration-file-and-configuration-property)

+Fields can also refer to the enclosing class using the `enclosing class` keyword.
+Example:
+- `field with annotation "ConfigProperty" must have annotation "Inject" or enclosing class with annotation "ConfigProperties"`

+The enclosing class can refer to all the properties available for the [class](#class)

 #### method

 Methods can have 4 properties: `annotation`, `return type`, `parameter` and `configuration file`.
 Examples: